District salary comparisons

 How does SMCCCD instructional adjunct pay compare to neighboring districts?

-Despite significant increases in pay rates for SMCCCD instructional adjunct faculty over the last three-year contract, the actual pay-per-class compensation still lags significantly behind the Marin and Mission/West Valley districts and is also behind the San Jose/Evergreen district when comparing most steps and columns.
+Despite significant increases in pay rates for SMCCCD instructional adjunct faculty over the last three-year contract, the actual pay-per-class compensation still lags significantly behind the Marin and Mission/West Valley districts and is also behind the San Jose/Evergreen district when comparing all but the highest steps.
 SMCCCD part-time instructional faculty, therefore, continue to be the lowest paid of those in the four Bay Area “Basic Aid”/”Community-supported” community college districts.
 Our district is also the only one of the six districts between San Jose and Marin that still continues to pay part-time instructors on an hourly rather than on a unit-load based rate.
 All of the other districts pay instructional adjunct faculty a set percentage of full-time instructional faculty (often referred to as a “parity’ percentage)—from 95% at Marin to 73% at San Jose/Evergreen—and adjunct instructional faculty in all of those other districts are paid on a “mirrored schedule” which has the same columns (reflecting educational levels) as full-time faculty.
 (For example, click here to view the Mission/West Valley district’s instructional adjunct faculty salary schedule.)

 Adjunct faculty in our district are not paid at a set percentage of full-time faculty; the parity percentage depends on which step on the salary schedule and what educational level is compared.
 For example, an adjunct instructor at Step 1 with an MA makes 71% of a full-time instructor with the same experience and educational level, while a part-timer at Step 10 and has an MA plus 30 additional units makes 77.5% of a full-time instructor with the same experience and educational level.
 Paying by load rather than by hour provides a clear and equitable way to set adjunct instructional faculty pay rates at a uniform parity percentage of full-time faculty.
 In the last round of contract negotiations AFT and the District agreed to form a group to study the logistics of moving to load-based pay for adjunct instructors in the next contract.